PXVI/ip_parallel_custom_crc_gerator_verilog/README.md

 ------------------------
 This here is the collection of CRC modules which are parallel in naturein the sense that the user can generate a full CRC in just one clock cycle, despite the lenght of the input.
 This is espicially useful in a system which has a stream of data is being recieved over which the CRC is supposed to be calculated.
 The **CRC Generator Script** which has been provided is a generic script which can generate a M-bit CRC calculator for an N-bit input with customizable polynomial.
 The design generated is already linted and is good to be synthesized. <br/>

-The generator script is **Perl** based and teh instructions on how to use it are pretty straight forward.
+The generator script is **Perl** based and the instructions on how to use it are pretty straight forward.
 Just try running the script and everything is self explanatory. <br/>

 The internal block diagram for the design is given below.
 This is the fundamental implementaion diagram.
 Additional signals and their use are all added for ease of use.